efecarranza/blockchain/readme.md

 python -m backend.app
 ```

-# Running a Perr Instance
+# Running a Peer Instance

 Make sure to activate the virtual environment.